syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 }
 ```

-### Initial filter
+### Initial Filter

-To apply the filter at initial rendering, set the filter `Predicate` collections in the `FilterSettings.Columns` property.
+To apply the filter at initial rendering, set the filter `Predicate` collections in the `GanttFilterSettings.Columns` property.

 ```csharp
 @using Syncfusion.Blazor